Updated July 7, 2023.

 - If so, mount it and bag it with these threads.
 YOu have a new project to begin.

 - If not, take a piece of blank canvas, draw on a 4×6 rectangle & divide it randomly.

 - Start your project in stitches you like in these threads from your stash.

-- Give yourself permission to change thread choices as you work.
+- Permit yourself to change thread choices as you work.